Back-to-class learning 1st step in moving from COVID fear to acceptance | CBC News

 And studies, including observations by Ottawa Public Health, have shown that schools have not been incubators for spreading the virus but rather a reflection of what's happening in the community.

-However, Fulford and other experts concede that the highly transmissible Omicron variant may act differently.
+However, while many experts argue that schools are not the main drivers of spread — pointing, most recently, to the fact we've seen record-number of cases in recent weeks when schools have been closed — they do expect incidence of COVID-19 to increase when in-person school is back in session.
+And even Fulford concedes that the highly transmissible Omicron variant may act differently that previous variants.

-For many parents, that's not a minor point.
+For many parents, these are not minor points.
 Sure, we all know that our kids are likely to pick up whatever's going around at school — a cold, the flu, a stomach bug — but it's another thing to be blasé about sending your child into a setting where they may be exposed to a virus that, until recently, we've been told to view with terror.

 And the lack of information being provided to parents makes that uncertainty worse.
 There will be no tracking in classrooms of COVID-19 cases, presumably due to the shortage of available tests and resources to do so.